 Damp and mould

 Most mould in properties in Northern Ireland is caused by condensation.
 Condensation can happen if your house isn’t kept warm enough or if the house isn’t ventilated properly.
-This useful video guide from the National Landlords' Association shows how you can control damp and mould that is caused by condensation.
+This video from the NI Housing Executive includes some tips on identifying if an issue is caused by condensation or dampness.

 The only way to avoid mould from condensation is to try to stop the condensation happening.
 You can do this if you